-The Doorway at Dartmouth Hitchcock And the Dartmouth Hitchcock Medical Center Addiction Treatment Center
+The Doorway at Dartmouth Hitchcock

+And the Dartmouth Hitchcock Medical Center Addiction Treatment Center

-As drug deaths more than quadrupled in the State between 1999 and 2017, persons with substance use disorders who were seeking options for recovery often struggled to find available treatment in N.H.
-While treatment opportunities may have in fact existed, identifying available treatment openings at the right level of care was daunting and often demoralizing, requiring hours or days following leads and dozens of calls ending in disappointment.
-Frequently the window of opportunity to engage someone in treatment was missed, resulting in unnecessary further suffering.
+As drug deaths more than quadrupled in New Hampshire between 1999 and 2017, persons with substance use disorders who were seeking options for recovery often struggled to find available treatment.
+While treatment opportunities may have, in fact, existed, identifying available treatment openings at the right level of care was daunting and often demoralizing-requiring hours or days following leads and dozens of calls-ending in disappointment.
+Frequently, the window of opportunity to engage someone in treatment was missed, resulting in unnecessary further suffering.

-In 2019, the Office of the NH Governor implemented a statewide system aimed at providing seamless access to care with a network of 9 centers to provide evaluations and referral to an appropriate level of care.
-The Doorways, as these access point are called, are sited so that all residents can access them within a one hour drive.
-Entry into treatment is targeted to be within no more than 24 hours and often is immediate.
+In 2019, the Office of the New Hampshire Governor implemented a statewide system aimed at providing seamless access to care, with a network of 9 centers to provide evaluations and referrals to appropriate levels of care.
+The Doorways, as these access points are called, are sited so that all residents can access them within a one hour drive.
+Entry into treatment is targeted to be within no more than 24 hours-and often is immediate.

-DHMC hosts one of the 9 Doorways which is co-located with the DH Addiction Treatment Program at the Rivermill Complex in Lebanon.
-The DH Doorway provides crisis intervention, evaluation and referrals to treatment, both within the DH system and elsewhere, as most appropriate for the individual based on evaluation.
+Dartmouth Hitchcock Medical Center (DHMC) hosts one of the 9 Doorways, which is co-located with the Dartmouth Health Addiction Treatment Center at the Rivermill Complex in Lebanon.
+It provides crisis intervention, evaluation and referrals to treatment, both within the DH system and elsewhere, as most appropriate for the individual based on evaluation.
 The Doorway is accessible in person or by telephone.

-The DHMC Doorway also provides after-hours coverage (5pm-8am) for all the other Doorways in the State, taking all incoming calls, providing triage and placement for persons in distress.
-The DH Doorway also serves as a distribution point for naloxone, a drug to reverse opioid overdose.
+The DHMC Doorway also provides after hours coverage (5pm-8am) for all the other Doorways in the state, taking all incoming calls and providing triage and placement for persons in distress.
+The DHMC Doorway also serves as a distribution point for naloxone, a drug to reverse opioid overdose.

-- 638 Dartmouth Hitchcock Medical Center Doorway evaluations completed since Doorway inception - 323 individuals initiated on buprenorphine 1/2019-12/31/2021 at the Addiction Treatment Program - 2,784 total naloxone kits distributed (222 directly to Doorway patients and 2,562 to community partners) - 3,652 total calls fielded by the Doorway After Hours service - Enhancing Doorway After Hours service by arranging with state-contracted respite facilities for admission via 211 call off-hours
+- 638 DHMC Doorway evaluations completed since Doorway inception. - 323 individuals initiated on buprenorphine at the Addiction Treatment Program, 2019-2021. - 2,784 total naloxone kits distributed (222 directly to Doorway patients and 2,562 to community partners). - 3,652 total calls fielded by the Doorway after hours service. - Enhanced Doorway after hours service by arranging with state-contracted respite facilities for admission via 211 call off-hours.